AeroSpace is an i3-like tiling window manager for macOS

 You can move workspace to a different monitor with move-workspace-to-monitor command.

 The idea of making pool of workspaces shared is based on the observation that most users have a limited set of workspaces on their secondary monitors.
 Secondary monitors are frequently dedicated to specific tasks (browser, shell), or for monitoring various activities such as logs and dashboards.
-Thus, using one workspace per each secondary monitors and "the rest" on the main monitor often makes sense.
+Thus, using one workspace per secondary monitor and "the rest" on the main monitor often makes sense.

 Note